bryanbraun/bryanbraun.github.io/_posts/2013-03-30-white-screen-of-death.md

 </p>

 <p class="p1">
-  To the brand new Drupal Developer, the White Screen of Death is <a href="http://drupal.org/node/499290" target="_blank" title="Case in point: the comment with the title 'WSOD is almost literally killing me...'">absolutely devastating</a>.
+  To the brand new Drupal Developer, the White Screen of Death is <a href="http://drupal.org/node/499290" target="_blank" rel="noopener noreferrer" title="Case in point: the comment with the title 'WSOD is almost literally killing me...'">absolutely devastating</a>.
 I don't know how, but there has got to be a way to prevent it.
 But only if we are willing to reject the status quo.
 </p>